 The trail is a narrow, winding, one-way road that is open in the spring, summer and fall.

-The 5.5-mile loop road is a favorite side trip that offers a glimpse of what life was like in the Smokies before the park.
+The 5.5-mile loop road is a favorite side trip that offers a glimpse of what life was like in the Smoky Mountains before the park.
 It also offers pathways to ancient grottos, waterfalls and more.

 Though the trail is 5.5 miles long, it’s meant to be taken at a leisurely pace.
-Spotting some wildlife can bring the proceedings to a halt.
+Take your time to enjoy the mountain streams, old-growth forest and a number of preserved log cabins, grist mills and other historic buildings.

 How long does it take to do the Roaring Fork Motor Trail?